 Trilby features abundant wildlife, nature trails, bird watching, fishing, yabbying, canoeing and excellent mud maps for self-exploration of the station.
 Visit their open-air museum of early settler's farm machinery, steam engines and just enjoy pottering around this vast station.

-Comfortable accommodation is offered in the fully renovated Stockman's Cottages and the new Shearer's Bunkhouse, and delicious country-style meals are available on request.
-Trilby also offers powered caravan sites and secluded river campsites.
+Comfortable accommodation is offered in the fully renovated Stockman's Cottages and the Shearer's Bunkhouse, and delicious country-style meals are available on request at the time of booking.
+Trilby also offers powered caravan sites and secluded river and billabong campsites.
 Your friendly hosts and the picturesque Australian landscape make this a unique experience.

 Telstra Next G mobile coverage.